lsulibraries/cDM_to_mods/README.md

   1a) Windows:  Check if Anaconda is your default python, by typing in a command prompt: `python --version`.
 It should read `python3 Anaconda ...`.
 Install dependencies, using Powershell as an Administrator, `pip install py-trello`

-  1b) Linux/Mac:  Turn on your python3 virtualenv.
-It needs lxml.
+  1b) Linux/Mac:  Turn on your python3 virtualenv.  `pip install lxml`.
+If there are any libraries it fails on, then `sudo apt-get install` those prerequesites.
+There's some obscure library they forget to tell you to install.
+After apt-getting those libraries, `pip install lxml` works.
 Also run in you virtualenv `pip install py-trello`.

   2) Have the folder Cached_Cdm_files (the output of cdm_xporter/scrape_cdm.py) on your computer (or network).